 As we said, price skimming is one of the commonly used strategies in the tech industry.
 Almost every tech giant is using this tactic at least for pricing some if not all of their products.
 Great examples from the tech industry are Apple and Samsung – they’ve been using price skimming very successfully to increase their sales and attract customers.

-Some other industries’ giants use this pricing strategy as well.
-For example, Nike is known for setting the high price for its new products and then lowering them at the end of the season.
+Some other industry giants use this pricing strategy as well.
+For example, Nike is known for setting a high prices for its new products and then lowering them at the end of the season.

 Samsung is well known for two pricing strategies.
 The first one would be competitive pricing but right next to it is its price skimming strategy.

 Let’s take for example Samsung’s 2020. flagship phone Galaxy S20.
 On the release day, the price of this smartphone was $999.
-However, after the release of its new flagship smartphone this year, Galaxy S21, the price of the last year’s phone significantly dropped and it now can be found for the price of around $600 depending on the store you are buying it from.
+However, after the release of its new flagship smartphone, Galaxy S21, the price of the last year’s phone significantly dropped and it could be found for the price of around $600 depending on the store you are buying it from.

-In the following chart, you can see how the price of Samsung smartphones is changing over time.
+Check out the chart to see how the price of Samsung smartphones is changing over time.
 It is noticeable that the price goes down faster at the beginning, then, the drop starts to slow down.

-As we were able to see, price skimming can be a very useful strategy in theory.
+As we were able to see, price skimming can be a beneficial strategy in theory.
 However, in reality, many factors should be taken into consideration before deciding in favor of this strategy.
 Your marketing strategy should be in line with your pricing strategy.
 Also, your product should be good and innovative enough so you can justify the high price.
-Most importantly, you need to keep an eye on your competitors to avoid situations like setting a too high price or lowering the price too late.
+Most importantly, you need to keep an eye on your competitors to avoid situations like setting a too-high price or lowering the price too late.

 Price2Spy can help you with this, most important step of any pricing strategy – keeping an eye on your competitors.
-With our price monitoring tool, you will always have updated pricing data you can use to make the right decisions at the right moment.
-Try it free for 30 days, and see how it works from the first hand!
+With our price monitoring tool, you will always have market insights and know the prices of your direct competitors.
+Without that information, setting the right pricing strategy would be a mission impossible.
+Firsthand, try it free for 30 days, and see how it works!